Riz Ahmed: "Representation stretches culture – it might even heal people"

 Heems’ propensity to work in a much looser, intuitive way complemented Ahmed’s more structured methods.
 “When we were writing the first track,” Ahmed says, “I was writing, rewriting and rewriting and rewriting the hook.
 He was going in with a freestyle.
 When we did the last track, I was in there, straight away, freestyling and he went in and wrote and rewrote and rewrote.”

 ‘The Long Goodbye’ sees Ahmed flitting between accents, people, groups, attracting creativity like bees to a hive.
 It’s what has made him such a successful actor, rapper and activist.
 Riz’s work since 2016 – be it Swet Shop Boys or ‘The Long Goodbye’ – has always ignited conversations.
-He’s continued this with his ‘Long Lockdown Festival’, held last week, whereby his movies and music videos are livestreamed to audiences who are able to ask Riz and his fellow commentators questions.
+He’s continued this with his ‘Long Lockdown Festival’, held last week, whereby his movies and music videos are livestreamed and audiences invited to ask Riz and his fellow commentators questions.

 Ahmed’s work is about establishing a sense of pride in your community – one that’s been vilified across Western media for so long, Naturally, it has made him a pillar in the South Asian diaspora community – though he dismisses that idea almost instantly, rejecting that idea that he’s any kind of ‘role model’.
 In fact, it spurs him to work even harder, so as to outrun the tag.